isotope

 Misspelling Pattern Breakdown

-How far each generated variant is from the correct spelling of isotope - measured in single-character edits (insert, delete, or substitute a letter).
-Larger bars are easier to catch; one-edit slips are the sneakiest.
+How far each generated variant is from the correct spelling of isotope - counted as single-character edits (an insertion, a deletion, or a substituted letter).
+The larger the bar, the easier the typo is to spot; one-edit slips are the ones that sneak past readers.

 Edit distance from "isotope"